Child Care & Preschool Enrollment

-In 2014, 40% of WIC children were in some type of child care, an increase from 33% in 2011.
-Compared to other ethnic groups, Hispanic families that are Spanish-speaking are the least likely to use child care (27%).
+In 2017, the WIC children were in some type of child care remained steady at 40%.
+Compared to other ethnic groups, Hispanic families that are Spanish-speaking are the least likely to use child care (31%).
 For families that use child care, there is no “typical” number of child care hours in a week.
 Families have varied needs, ranging from a few hours to 40+ hours a week.
-In 2014, 9% of families indicated that it was very difficult to find child care that fit their needs.
+In 2017, 9% of families indicated that it was very difficult to find child care that fit their needs.

 In 2017, 22% of parents who used child care reported that they used a childcare center on a regular basis.
 More often, the child was cared for in another person’s home (44%), usually a relative, or someone in the child’s own home (35%).
 For those who used child care centers, 97% reported that the center was licensed.
 For those who used home-based child care, 27% reported that the person is a licensed family or home care provider.

 In 2014, 67% of WIC children ages 4 years or older were enrolled in preschool, up from 64% in 2011.
 Among the children enrolled in preschool: